bbinet/PyGall/README.rst

 Use PyGall
 ----------

 When anonymous, you will be prompted for login.
-Only users logged in will be allowed to view the gallery.
+Only registered users will be allowed to view the gallery.

-So once logged in, you will be redirected to the PyGall index page and you will be able to view photos.
+So once logged in, you will be redirected to the PyGall gallery index page.
 Then if you are part of the admin group, you will be allowed both to upload new photos and to edit, delete existing photos.
-For that purpose, you can click on the 'Upload' and 'Admin' link in the upper right corner of the gallery.
+For that purpose, you can go through the 'Upload' and 'Admin' link in the upper right corner of the gallery.

 If you are using F-spot as your personnal photo management desktop application, you can rather choose to use the F-spot synchronization script provided with